 The Red Cross has had less than a day’s supply of certain blood types in recent weeks.
 The supply of types O positive and O negative blood, the most needed blood types by hospitals, dropped to less than a half-day supply at times over the last month − well below the ideal five-day supply.
 There is also an emergency need for platelets, which is the clotting portion of blood and must be transfused within five days of donation.
 Donor turnout has reached the lowest levels of the year, decreasing by about 10% since August.

-DID YOU KNOW?
-During a 30-minute bike ride, 900 units of blood and platelets may be transfused to patients across the U.S.?
+During a 30-minute bike ride, 900 units of blood and platelets may be transfused to patients across the U.S.

 DID YOU KNOW????